gildas/go-logger/README.md

   logger.NewLevelSet(logger.NEVER, "", "scope2"),
 )
 // logs will be filtered at DEBUG by default,
-// but and for any/scope2, they will never be logged
+// but for any/scope2, they will never be logged
 ```

 ### StackDriver Stream